martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 * how the field is serialized and deserialized
 * how field values are actually validated

-Marten provides numerous build-in schema field types that cover common web development needs.
+Marten provides numerous built-in schema field types that cover common web development needs.
 The complete list of supported fields is covered in the [schema fields reference](./reference/fields).

 :::note
 It is possible to write custom schema fields and to use them in your schema definitions.
 See [How to create custom schema fields](./how-to/create-custom-schema-fields) for more details regarding this capability.